gowithvikash/calculator/README.md

-# Primes (This Type Of Api's Called Server Streaming Api's)
+# Primes ( This Type Of Api's Called Server Streaming Api's , In Which Server Will Send A Stream And Client Will Recieve It )

    in these api endpoint we will just send a single request to server and server will send multiple response back to client